bellingard/sonar-scanner-npm/README.md

 ## Download From Mirrors

-By default, SonarQube scanner binaries are downloaded from `https://binaries.sonarsource.com/Distribution/sonar-scanner-cli/`.
+By default, the scanner binaries are downloaded from `https://binaries.sonarsource.com/Distribution/sonar-scanner-cli/`.
 To use a custom mirror, set `$SONAR_SCANNER_MIRROR`.
 Or download precise version with `$SONAR_SCANNER_VERSION`

 **Example:**